Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Introduction

 Existing RAP frameworks often assume LLMs as the world model being able to assess the quality of each reasoning step.
 As a result, the online planning may introduce huge latency and cost due to frequent assessments of intermediate states and the large search space.
 Nevertheless, we find that the core idea behind planning-based reasoning is to employ online simulation by taking few forward steps to find the optimal path, {and the evaluation becomes more accurate when it has access to real outcome feedback.}

 In this paper, we explore \emph{offline simulation} to synthesize process supervision.
 We introduce ground-truth outcome supervision that we back-propagate to intermediate states instead of relying on LLMs for process assessment.
 We develop a simple and effective strategy based on partial trajectory exploration.
 We first collect some solutions from LLMs as the seed trajectories, and then sample several intermediate reasoning states from them as the non-leaf nodes in planning.
 After that, the LLMs are asked to retry to complete each of them multiple times by taking the intermediate states as new starting points of reasoning.
-We take the number of completions that have reached the correct outcome as the estimate of expected utility.
+We take the number of completions that have reached the correct outcome as the estimate of expected returns for training PRM.
 Finally, we optimize the LLMs to learn a better policy for generating reliable rationales through Direct Preference Optimization \cite{dpo}, where the contrastive trajectory pairs are annotated by the PRM.
 A general comparison between our method and search-based approaches is shown in Figure~\ref{fig:micro-frame}.

-In a nutshell, our contribution can be summarized as follows: \begin{itemize} \item We formulate a novel offline training framework by collecting trajectories and direct preference optimization based on outcome supervision. \item We propose an approach to synthesis coarse-grained process rewards without the help of teacher models or humman annotation. \item We have evaluated our methods on two challenging logical reasoning benchmarks.
-The results demonstrate significant improvements compared with strong baseline models, which has verified the effectiveness of our proposed method.
-We also evaluate the quality of generated rationales by \gptf, which shows particular improvement on reasonableness and conciseness compared to our counterparts. \end{itemize}
+In a nutshell, our contribution can be summarized as follows: \begin{itemize} \item We propose a novel framework for synthesizing process rewards from outcome annotations, which incorporates offline simulation and trajectory collection to induce planning-based reasoning. \item We rigorously evaluate our methodology on two challenging reasoning tasks: logical reasoning and mathematical reasoning.
+The observed significant improvements over robust baseline models underscore the efficacy of our proposed approach. \item Through detailed analysis, we demonstrate that our method not only improves the quality and conciseness of generated rationales but also reduces the reliance on human annotations. \end{itemize}